slim-community/slim-vscode-tools/README.md

 ### Hover Information

-Will show a tooltip with the function signature and complete documentation for the function for the SLiM help system.
+Shows a tooltip with the function signature and complete documentation from the SLiM help system.

 ![Hover Information](./images/hover_over_docs.png)

 ### Auto-completion

-Provides auto-completion for SLiM keywords, functions, and variables.
-Will show a tooltip with the function signature and description.
+Provides auto-completion for SLiM keywords, functions, and variables, showing a tooltip with the function signature and description.

 ![Auto-completion](./images/autocomplete.png)